There Are No Developed Countries

 Progress doesn't have a finish line

 When discussing the progress of nations, the terms “developed” and “developing” are frequently used in academia, media, and even in international political forums.
 But what do these terms really mean?
 Do they carry any real meaning at all?
-We argue that the categorization of nation-states into two broad camps is both misleading and self-defeating.
+I argue that the categorization of nation-states into two broad camps is both misleading and self-defeating.

 Humans often use heuristic techniques of categorization to simplify thought and communication.
 In the decades after WW2, there was an attempt to classify countries based on their political alignment.
 The term “First World,” for example, referred to American-aligned countries.
 “Second World” to Soviet-aligned nations, and “Third World” to those not aligned with either superpower.